-The Software which is available to the user via some third-party company or service provider over the internet.
+The Software is available to the user via some third-party company or service provider over the internet.

 Usually, in SaaS, the complete control is in the vendor’s hands and you just have to use the service without going into any technical things.

 The providers of saas range from huge enterprise-level software offerings companies like Gmail and Office365 etc.

-For using the services there is no installation of software required, no updates, etc., you can work on the go just open any of your web browser and you are good to go.
+For using the services there is no installation of software required, no updates, etc., you can work on the go just open any of your web browsers and you are good to go.

 Usually, SaaS platforms are best for the applications to run smoothly and remotely with very little input from you.

 2) Platform as a Service (PaaS)

 PaaS is the best cost-effective and time-saving way for a developer.
 It’s very handy for a developer to create a unique application in it.
-In this modle service providers provide hardware and software tools which you can access over the internet.
+In this model service providers provide hardware and software tools that you can access over the internet.